opencontainers/distribution-spec/spec.md

 While the `uuid` parameter MAY be an actual UUID, this proposal imposes no constraints on the format and clients SHOULD never impose any.

 Header `Blob-Upload-UUID` OPTIONAL: If clients need to correlate local upload state with remote upload state, largely for resumable uploads.
-Header `Docker-Upload-UUID` OPTIONAL: legacy compatibility
+Header `Distribution-Upload-UUID` OPTIONAL: legacy compatibility

 ##### Upload Progress